 To cure a chlamydia infection, take the antibiotics exactly as prescribed by your doctor and for the full length of the prescription, being sure to take every dose.
 There should be no medication left at the end of the treatment period.
-You cannot save medication in case you have another infection.
+You cannot save medication in case you acquire chlamydia again.

 You can get chlamydia even after treatment.
-You may get the infection again for several reasons, including:
+You may get it again for several reasons, including:

-- You did not complete your course of antibiotics as directed and the initial infection did not go away.
+- You did not complete your course of antibiotics as directed and the initial chlamydia did not go away.